emiapwil/alto-draft/src/introduction.md

-The "Application-Layer Traffic Optimization" protocol proposed in [](#RFC7285) defines several "maps" to publish network information to applications so that both the network providers and the application users can achieve better performances.
+The "Application-Layer Traffic Optimization" protocol proposed in [](#RFC7285) defines several "maps" to publish network information to applications so that both the network providers and the application users can make better decisions on traffic steering and eventually achieve better performances.
+The fundamental step to fulfill the promise is to gather the information on the network.

 <!-- Motivation: the fact that there are different sources [[[ -->